javdejong/japanese-examples/config.md

-*maxShow*: Amount of examples to temporarily show when this add-on is loaded
+*maxShow*: Amount of examples to temporarily show when this add-on is loaded.
+If set to 0, then examples won't be loaded automatically (only the values already in the fields will be used).

 *maxPermanent* Amount to add permanently to the Examples field